the-teachingRSE-project/competencies/competencies.md

 and encourages also the (\gls{MOD}) skill through interaction.

-To emphasise the exposure to domains outside their bachelor's degree domain, we recommend that RSEs also support their non-home-domain project by supporting it with introductory courses from this discipline.
-We support the idea of broadening the interaction with other domains even more.
+To emphasise the exposure to domains outside their bachelor's degree domain, we recommend that RSEs also support their non-home-domain project with introductory courses from this discipline.
-This schools their ability to quickly adapt their vocabulary and thinking to other disciplines.
-This is an aspect of (\gls{MOD}).
+This schools their ability to quickly adapt their vocabulary and thinking to other disciplines and is an aspect of (\gls{MOD}).

 To align with the specialisations listed in this paper, example optional modules include topics on
 \ac{HPC} engineering/parallel programming, numerical mathematics/scientific computing, web technologies,